syncfusion-content/typescript-docs/TypeScript/Autocomplete/multicolumn.md

 ---
 layout: post
-title: Multiple columns in AutoComplete widget for Essential JS
+title: Multiple columns in TypeScript AutoComplete Control | Syncfusion
-description: How to assign multiple column values into the AutoComplete suggestion items.
+description: Learn here about Multiple columns in Syncfusion Essential TypeScript AutoComplete Control, its elements, and more.
 platform: TypeScript
 control: AutoComplete
 documentation: ug
 keywords: ejautocomplete, autocomplete widget, autocomplete ui
 ---

-# Multiple Columns
+# Multiple Columns in TypeScript AutoComplete

 The Autocomplete adds support for selecting multiple columns in the dropdown list.
 This multiple column options can be enabled and customized through the [MultiColumnSettings](https://help.syncfusion.com/api/js/ejautocomplete#members:multiColumnSettings) property.